AmpereComputing/edk2-ampere-tools/README.md

 pass   1
 fail   0
 ```
-An equivalent Makefile is also provided for those who wish to use it instead.
-Place the Makefile in your ${WORKSPACE} directory and run `make` or `make help` for options.
+An equivalent **Makefile** is also provided for those who wish to use it instead.
+Run `make -C edk2-ampere-tools` for options.